SAP/crossplane-provider-cloudfoundry/docs/upgrade-testing.md

 - **SpaceQuota**
 - **SpaceRole**

-### Test Base Resource Dependencies
+#### Test Base Resource Dependencies
-**SpaceRole:** A space role can only be assigned to a user if the user is also a member of the imported parent organization.
+- **SpaceRole:** A space role can only be assigned to a user if the user is also a member of the space's organization.\

-  🠊 Assign a user to the organization by either creating a SpaceMembers/SpaceRole resource or by using the BTP Cockpit
+🠊 Assign a user to the space's organization by either creating a SpaceMembers/SpaceRole resource or by using the BTP Cockpit

 #### Adding New Base Test Resources